stellar/stellar-protocol/drafts/draft-0005.md

-This SEP doesn't introduce incompatibilities: the keys that are not formatted following the defined syntax rules are simply not considered as part of the data tree.
-They are still accessible as account data entries.
+This SEP doesn't introduce incompatibilities: the keys that are not formatted following the defined syntax rules are simply not considered as part of the data tree, and they are still accessible as account data entries.

+This SEP leverage the fact that it permits the introduction of convenient standard utilities to manage the data entries tree, which will provide incentive to comply with the proposed semantic.